sighupio/fury-kubernetes-service-mesh/katalog/istio-operator/jaeger-operator/BREAKING.md

 ## Comprehensive Upgrade Guide for the Jaeger Operator from v1.22 to the Latest Release 🦮

 ### Introduction
-This guide provides detailed instructions for upgrading the Jaeger Operator component in a Service Mesh from version 1.22 to the latest release.
+This guide provides detailed instructions for upgrading the Jaeger Operator component in a Service Mesh from version 1.22 to the latest release at the moment (1.56).
 The previous version is substantially outdated, and a direct upgrade path is unavailable.
 As a result, it is necessary to completely remove the old version before installing the new one.
-This document explains the reasons for this approach and outlines the steps to successfully transition to the latest version, which can be explored in detail [here](https://www.jaegertracing.io/docs/1.57/operator/).
+This document explains the reasons for this approach and outlines the steps to successfully transition to the latest version, which can be explored in detail [here](https://www.jaegertracing.io/docs/1.56/operator/).

 ### Breaking Changes Notification 💔